-It’s time to look at your diet very differently, because I can almost guarantee that transit supply line won’t be there indefinitely.
-And even if the stores do remain open, how long with this food be financially viable?
-With the petrodollar teetering on the brink of obsolescence, extreme weather causing food shortages across America, and the price of fuel climbing by the day, even if you can acquire the food at your local market, the price is going to increase so dramatically that to get your food from far-flung locales will be completely out of the price range for the average person.
+It’s time to look at your diet very differently.
+I can almost guarantee that the transit supply line won’t be there indefinitely.
+And even if stores do remain open, how long will food be financially viable?
+Even if you can acquire food at your local market, the prices will continue to increase dramatically, and getting food from far-flung locales will be out of the price range for the average person.

 What would your diet be like if there was no food transit system?